Information for authors

 Details of all funding sources for the work in question should be given in a separate section entitled ‘Funding.”
 The sentence should begin: ‘This work was supported by …’ then full official name of funding agency or institutions or persons, it is necessary to put the numbers of funding decisions.

-NOTE: We, the editors, inform the authors that in accordance with statutory requirements, the journal is not liable for any form of plagiarizing and the sole responsibility for such actions lies upon authors of the articles.
-We encourage the readers to give both the positive and the negative feedback to us.
+We, the editors, inform the authors that in accordance with statutory requirements, the journal is not liable for any form of plagiarizing and the sole responsibility for such actions lies upon authors of the articles.